• Skip to primary navigation

 Instructions

-• In a large mixing bowl combine well with a whisk.
+• Mix the rub.
+In a large mixing bowl combine the spices well with a whisk.

 • Preheat your oven to 225 degrees.

-• In a large roasting pan, rub the dry rub over the pork loin.
-Optional: trim the fat layer if you wish.
+• Optional: trim the fat layer if you wish.
+In a large roasting pan, rub the dry rub over the meat.

-• Place the pork loin uncovered with the fat layer facing up before roasting.
-Now the pork won't be dry, it will look wet.
+• Place the meat uncovered with the fat layer facing up before roasting.

 • IMPORTANT: This recipe was tested in a GAS OVEN.
-If you have an electric oven, cook uncovered at 225 for 5 hours and an additional hour covered with a small amount of water on the bottom.
+If you have an electric oven, cook uncovered at 225 for 5 hours and an additional hour covered with foil and a small amount of water or apple juice on the bottom.

 • Insert an oven-safe thermometer into the center or thickest part of the pork loin.
 Check the temperature throughout cooking, a wireless digital thermometer makes this really easy.

-• Once the pork loin has reached 200 degrees, shut off the oven and let the pork loin roast cool for an hour before removing from the oven.
+• Once the internal temperature has reached 200 degrees, shut off the oven and let the pork loin roast cool for an hour before removing it from the oven.

-• Cooking Time: 2 ½ hours per pound, or 5 hours for a 2 lb pork loin roast.
+• Cooking Time: 5 hours for a 10 lb pork loin roast.

-• In the roasting pan, shred and pull the Pulled Pork Oven Roasted meat with two forks working in opposite directions.
-Toss into the rub and drippings.
+• In the roasting pan, shred and pull the meat with two forks working in opposite directions.
+Toss into more rub and drippings if desired.

 • Optional: Toss in your favorite BBQ sauce.